AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ## Aggregate functions

-Aggregate functions (i.e. count, sum, average, max, min, etc) in queries either take the form of **metric aggregations** or **column aggregations** in MBI.
+Aggregate functions (i.e., count, sum, average, max, min, etc) in queries either take the form of **metric aggregations** or **column aggregations** in MBI.
 The differentiating factor is whether or not a join is required to perform the aggregation.

 Let us take a look at an example for each of the above.